 The same model also incorporates stigma and other fixed program costs.
 As in other income maintenance programs, the presence of stigma and other program costs associated with applying for benefits explains why some categorically eligible individuals are observed on segment ACD.
 As fixed program costs and stigma decline, participation among this group will rise.
-What the model in Figure 7 does not show are potential program interaction effects.
-As discussed in Figure 6, the actual budget constraint facing those categorically eligible for SSI benefits is more complex, with more nonlinearities due to the cumulation of taxes from multiple programs.
+What the model in Figure 6 does not show are potential program interaction effects.
+As discussed in Figure 5, the actual budget constraint facing those categorically eligible for SSI benefits is more complex, with more nonlinearities due to the cumulation of taxes from multiple programs.
 In like manner, multiple program eligibility will cause complications for those interested in the behavioral effects of other transfer programs.
-Burkhauser and Smeeding (1981) show the incentives to accept actuarially reduced Social Security benefits (OASI) at younger retirement ages are increased for those who would be eligible for both SSI and OASI at age 65, since OASI benefits are taxed on a dollar for dollar basis by SSI.
+Burkhauser and

-&lt;sup>38Weathers (1999) develops a multi-period model of the SSDI application process in which the optimal time of application following the onset of a disability is a function of the opportunity cost of lost wages versus the gain in SSDI, adjusted for the probability of acceptance.
+47Weathers (1999) develops a multi-period model of the SSDI application process in which the optimal time of application following the onset of a disability is a function of the opportunity cost of lost wages versus the gain in SSDI, adjusted for the probability of acceptance.
 A similar model could be used to predict the timing of SSI-disability applications.